Pokemon-Fan-Games/PokemonEssentialsGameUpdater/readme/README_1618_en.md

 #### Q. A user is reporting that they cannot download the game file or that their download is unusually slow, what's going on?

 A. MEGA and Mediafire both have a limited transfer quota that can be freely used.
 After this quota has been consumed, MEGA will not allow any download to continue and Mediafire will reduce the download speed significantly.
 This is something which we cannot circumvent.
-The user will need to wait for their download quota to become available again.
+The user will need to wait for their download quota to become available again or if you have added multiple download hosts to the pastebin they could try a different host.

 #### Q. A user from <INSERT COUNTRY HERE\> cannot access my game file through the host page because of regional restrictions.
 Can they update the game using the PokéUpdater anyway?